 E: Best backup pilot in the galaxy.

 C: To me, the best scene in The Force Awakens was when Rey fended off Kylo’s attempts at getting into her mind, discovering at that moment that she is probably a Jedi.
-I thought the acting and directon there was superb.

 G: Yeah, that was great.
 Throughout the film, a lot of information is passed on between characters and the audience without words.